 A world where all nonhuman animals live free from abuse, exploitation, and suffering.
 Speciesist attitudes are rejected by society and veganism is accepted as the norm.

 To protect all animals from abuse, exploitation and suffering; to foster respectful and compassionate community attitudes towards animals; and to promote veganism as the most ethical and ecologically sustainable lifestyle.

-Animal Liberation Queensland Limited (ALQ) aims to achieve its mission by:
+Animal Liberation Queensland Limited (ALQ) achieves its mission by: